Aroma Dutta

 Aroma Dutta (born 20 July 1950) is a Bangladeshi social and human rights activist.
-In February 2019, she was nominated by the ruling party, Bangladesh Awami League, to a seat reserved for women in the 11th parliament of Jatiya Sangsad.
+In February 2019, she was nominated by the ruling party, the Bangladesh Awami League, to a seat reserved for women in the 11th parliament of Jatiya Sangsad.

 Early life

-Dutta's grandfather, Dhirendranath Datta, a member of the National Assembly of Pakistan and the first person to demand Bengali be made a state language in Pakistan.
-He was killed in the Bangladesh Liberation war by members of the Pakistan army and is considered a martyr in Bangladesh.
-Aroma's father, Sanjib Datta, was a journalist who worked in the Pakistan Observer.
+Dutta's grandfather, Dhirendranath Datta, was a member of the National Assembly of Pakistan and the first person to demand that Bengali be made a state language in Pakistan.
+He was killed during the Bangladesh Liberation war by members of the Pakistan army and is considered a martyr in Bangladesh.
+Aroma's father, Sanjib Datta, was a journalist who worked for the Pakistan Observer.
 Her ancestral home in Brahmanbaria was taken over by Muslims after the Bangladesh Liberation war through the use of the vested property act.
-She has tried to get it back through the local courts but has failed to do so.
-She served in the National Human Rights Commission of Bangladesh.
+She has tried to reclaim it through the local courts but has been unsuccessful.
+Dutta served in the National Human Rights Commission of Bangladesh.
 Her uncle was the filmmaker Ritwik Kumar Ghatak.
+Aroma was a student of Nawab Faizunnesa Govt.
+Girls' High School, Cumilla.